DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 The changes to Event query syntax affect two Datadog features: monitors and dashboard widgets.

 Datadog migrates monitors that query Events by doing the following:
-- For each legacy Event monitor, create a duplicate that uses the new query syntax.
-Enable the new Event monitor.
+- For each legacy Event monitor, creates a duplicate that uses the new query syntax.
+Enables the new monitor.
-- Add the prefix "legacy" to the legacy Event monitor, and mute it.
+- Adds the prefix "legacy" to the legacy Event monitor, and mutes it.
-- Update all SLOs and monitor downtimes that reference the legacy Event monitor to point to the new monitor.
+- Updates all SLOs and monitor downtimes that reference the legacy Event monitor to point to the new monitor.

 When viewing monitors, you can filter which of the two monitor types you would like to see using the **Event Migration** facet.
-This facet has available values "Event Monitors V1" and "Event Monitors V2."
+This facet has available values `Event Monitors V1` and `Event Monitors V2`.

 Datadog directly migrates dashboard widgets that use Event queries.
 These widgets include Event Stream widgets, Event Timeline widgets, and Event overlays in other widgets.
 Datadog does not create any new dashboards or widgets.